opinner/opinner.github.io/slides.md

 $$
 \text{\small mixing efficiency }\varGamma := \frac{\substack{\text{\small change in background potential energy}\newline \text{\small due to mixing}}}{\text{\small Energy expended}} \approx 0.2
 $$
+Why are we using [:a value from the 80s.](#Gregg2018)?
 We are sure $\varGamma$ is <a data-preview-image="/images/efficiency.png"> not constant</a>, but varies by order of magnitudes.
-But we also have no consistent theory, so we are still often use [:a value from the 80s.](#Gregg2018)
+But we also still have no consistent theory.

 ---